ochorocho/gitdownload/README.md

 * export specific changeset
 * choose format for export, tar.gz or zip
 * show and copy repository path
-* Initialize repository when created in Redmine
+* Initialize/create repository when created in Redmine
 * Insert default files to created repository
 * Editable .gitconfig to use with Redmine